Budapest – an Insider's View

 Unique Budapest will start their unique walking tours on request: we have the chance to have a look at the wonderful Classicist, Eclectic and Art Nouveau mansions, villas and schools of the aristocracy and upper middle class of the turn of the century of Budapest, for instance.
 Or if you didn't know that Hungary had a flourishing perfume industry at the turn of the 19th and 20th century, or about the fact that the first department store built in Budapest had an ice-skating rink on top, go for the Unique Deluxe tour.
 And we haven't mentioned yet the cycling tour in the city or the kayak tour on the Danube, among many others…

-The guys at Budapest Scenes will be the perfect guides if we wish to go underneath.
-Visiting bunkers and air-raid shelters – saving thousand of lives during WW2 – will be a memorable experience with their guidance, simirarly to the adventure of exploring the largest tunnel system of Budapest, which used to be part of a brewery a few decades ago and which is now deserted… But we can also try their tour The 1956 Revolution bringing us back to a stormy period of Hungarian history.
+The guys at Budapest Scenes will be the perfect guides if we wish to go underground.
+Visiting bunkers and air-raid shelters – saving thousands of lives during WW2 – will be a memorable experience with their guidance, similarly to the adventure of exploring the largest tunnel system of Budapest, which used to be part of a brewery a few decades ago and which is now deserted… But we can also try their tour The 1956 Revolution bringing us back to a stormy period of Hungarian history.

 Here is another great idea: a fascinating downtown walk organised by BUPAP showing us how the last century changed Budapest and still influences the present.
 There will be a visit to the city's only church built in Fascist style, then the group passes by the secret bunker of the most feared communist leader, learn how a dollar shop operated during state socialism and discover why the last Soviet Monument of Budapest is behind fences and guarded by the police.